Albert0i/probabilistic-data-structure/README.md

 10) "2"
 ```

 > In Redis implementation of a Bloom filter, there are no arrays used as in a Bloom filter.
 A Bloom filter consists of hashed representations of items, not arrays like a Bloom filter's bit array.
 For Redis Bloom filters, membership queries check for the presence of item fingerprints in the filter based on hash functions.
-Y
+It utilizes one hash function for hashing elements and determining their storage locations within the data structure.

 More resource:
 - [Bloom Filter Calculator](https://hur.st/bloomfilter/)